undisbeliever/terrific-audio-driver/docs/bytecode-assembly-syntax.md

  * `call_subroutine_and_disable_vibrato <name>` - Disable vibrato and call the subroutine *name*.
     * Disables vibrato before the subroutine call.

+ * `keyon_next_note` - Key-on the next note
+    * If the channel is currently playing a note, `keyon_next_note` will cause the next play-note (play-pitch, play-noise, etc) instruction to key-on without key-off.
+    * This instruction has no effect if the previous note is has beed key-offed.

 Global instructions
 ===================